Kendall Hart: 1993–1995

 After the tell-all book is dropped, Kendall briefly fakes a pregnancy and fakes a suicide attempt in an effort to win Anton back during September 1994.
-When this fails, she works for a short time as Brooke English's assistant at Tempo Magazine.
 In December 1994, Janet suggests to Kendall that she lie that Anton is Dimitri's son.
 Kendall, trying again to win Anton back and get revenge on the Maricks, tells this seeming lie to Anton, completely unaware it is true.
 After Dimitri confirms this to Anton, Anton finds Kendall and elopes with her as vengeance against their respective parents.
 Kendall and Anton experience a difficult marriage.
 She is hired as a waitress and Anton, angry at Dimitri, quits his medical training to become a car mechanic.
 Corvina convinces Kendall to steal fabled documents kept in a ceramic leopard at Wildwind that would make Corvina and Anton the heirs to Wildwind.
 When they find it empty, Corvina and Kendall forge these documents themselves.
 Kendall becomes worried as Anton and Julia grow closer but her relationship with Del grows stronger, conflicting Kendall.
 Del continuously attempts to persuade a torn Kendall from her revenge plots, assuring her that Erica doesn't hate her and she (Kendall) is good.
 Later, Del warns the Maricks that Kendall is developing a new scheme.
 The forgeries Kendall and Corvina created to inherit Wildwind fail and Anton has his marriage to Kendall annulled after she is tricked by the Wildwind residents into signing annulment papers due to her continuing plots.

 Kendall's relationship with Del develops into a romance and they fall in love during May 1995.
 He helps Kendall to rebuild her life, and let go of her anger against Erica and the Harts.
 She renews her relationship with her adoptive mother, Alice Hart, after her father, Bill, dies suddenly from heart problems in June 1995, leaving Kendall grief-stricken.
 Together, Kendall and Del prepare to go to Florida so Kendall can take care of Alice after learning Alice is suffering from health problems.
 Before her departure, Kendall and Anton wish each other well.
-Kendall makes peace with her mother, Erica, and apologizes to her for all the bad things she had done, explaining that she did these things out of hurt and in order to get Erica's attention but now accepts that she was given up for adoption in an act of love and not selfishness.
+Kendall makes peace with her mother, Erica, and apologizes to her for all the bad things she had done, explaining that she did these things out of hurt and in order to get Erica's attention but now accepts that she was placed for adoption in an act of love and not selfishness.
 Erica forgives her and gives her Mona's ring, hugging Kendall before wishing her to be happy.
 Kendall leaves Pine Valley with Del on July 3, 1995.
 Erica later expresses sadness over Kendall's departure, noting that despite everything that transpired between them, she still cares for her daughter.